nextflow-io/vscode-language-nextflow/README.md

 ## Commands

-Open the command palette and type `Nextflow` to see the list of available commands.
+Open the command palette and type `nextflow` to see the list of available commands.

 ## Configuration